Blue-Ribbon Buttermilk Bread (Bread Machine + Oven-Baked)

 Have you tried the basic white-bread recipe in your bread machine manual?
 I have a better idea if you weren’t in love with it.
 Try this buttermilk white-bread loaf and rest assured your efforts will reap mouth-watering rewards.

 My two grandsons pronounced it the “best bread you’ve ever made.”
-But, of course, serving it alongside a big jar of Nutella didn’t hurt.
+Serving it alongside a big jar of Nutella didn’t hurt.

 No worries if you don’t have a bread machine or bread maker.
 See the recipe notes for making this recipe by hand or with a stand mixer.